2008 United States presidential election in Georgia: Campaign

-An ambitious Barack Obama targeted Georgia as potential state he could flip from red to blue, albeit as a relatively long-shot target.
+An ambitious Barack Obama targeted Georgia as a potential state he could flip from red to blue, albeit as a relatively long-shot target.
 Democrats hoped libertarian candidate Bob Barr – whose home state was Georgia – might take away votes for John McCain and play the role of a spoiler.
 In the early months, Obama bought ads and even appeared in person to campaign in the state.

 However, polling consistently showed McCain with a double-digit lead.
 Over the summer, Obama's campaign stumbled, and the Illinois senator even fell behind McCain for a short while in September.
 In light of these difficulties, the Democratic campaign started shifting resources to North Carolina, which they regarded as more competitive.
 Obama stopped advertising in the state and moved away staff, although he retained a large volunteer force.
 As the campaign neared the end, Obama jumped to a national lead, helped by the September financial crisis, but remained behind in Georgia polling.